karanntech/karanntech/README.md

 **Others:** `VS code` `Jira`

-## ✨ Fun Facts

-- Dororo is my favorite anime.
-- As a kid, I wanted to be a Pilot.
-- I love Bikes, Cars.

 ## 📫 Contact

- For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/karannkumar).
+ For a quick response, DM me on karannzk09@gmail.com.